kkrruumm/kris.sh/content/services/_index.md

 * Disable/remove a handful of engines by default due to NSFW search results from normal queries / captchas
 * Default to the black theme

-This instance is not kept bleeding edge, but I do sync with upstream frequently.
+This instance is far from bleeding edge, but I do sync with upstream fairly regularly.

 # ip.kris.sh